aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 1. Create an AWS account
 2. Create `target_account.json` under `guidance-for-overhead-imagery-inference-on-aws/lib/accounts/`
-3. Copy the below template into `target_account.json` and update your account number, alias, and region
+3. Copy the below template into `target_account.json` and update your account number, alias, and region:
    ```text
    {
        "id": <target account id for deployment>,